JuliaGPU/CUDA.jl/HACKING.md

 circumvent this by exporting `LSAN_OPTIONS=exitcode=0` at the shell.
 This can be embedded in `Make.user` using `export LSAN_OPTIONS=exitcode=0`, but also needs to be defined at run-time (ie. when running regular Julia code after building).

+# Build sanitized LLVM

+I've you're out of luck, and the memory error you're looking for is related to memory allocated by LLVM, you will need to build a separate sanitized version of LLVM and link Julia to it.
+This build should use the `clang` binary from your first LLVM build, and should have been configured with `LLVM_USE_SANITIZER=Address`.
+Finally, link Julia against this version using `LLVM_CONFIG=$(WHEREVER)/llvm-x.y.debug+asserts+asan/bin/llvm-config`.

+If you're going down this path, the first build of LLVM doesn't have to be a debug build, and shouldn't support the `NVPTX` target.
+Also note that building with `SANITIZE=0` (as you should for the dependencies) will fail, because the linked `libLLVM` will contain ASAN symbols but the final binary won't implement them.